pulp/pulp_rpm/docs/workflows/use_pulp_repo.rst

 Install a package from Pulp
 ---------------------------
-Download the config.repo file from the server at distribution's base_path and store it in /etc/yum.repos.d::
+If available, download the config.repo file from the server at distribution's base_path and store it in /etc/yum.repos.d::

   curl http://localhost:24816/pulp/content/foo/config.repo > /etc/yum.repos.d/foo.repo